SX-3/ultra/README.md

   .start();
 ```

-You can use modules as many times as you like.
+You can use modules as many times as you like:

 ```ts
 const moduleA = new Ultra();